lcmd-epfl/SPAHM/README.md

   --mol FILENAME   path to molecular structure in xyz format --basis BASIS    AO basis set
-  --charge CHARGE  total charge of the system (default=0) --func FUNC      DFT functional (default=PBE0)
+  --charge CHARGE  total charge of the system (default=0) --spin SPIN      number of unpaired electrons (default=None)
+                   (use 0 to treat a closed-shell system in a UHF manner) --func FUNC      DFT functional (default=PBE0)
   --dir DIR        directory to save the output in (default=current dir)
 ```